Does Equity LifeStyle Properties (ELS) Pay a Dividend? (2026)

 Yes.
 As a REIT, ELS distributes most of its taxable income and set a 2026 annual dividend of about $2.17 per share, up roughly 5% from 2025.
 It has a long record of annual dividend increases supported by growing funds from operations.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with ELS's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with ELS's investor relations page or your broker before acting on them.